Code-Institute-Submissions/jcurran1289-COVID-SITE-jc-pp2_NovResub/README.md

 -I have run all of my code through validation tools to ensure there are no errors.
 The HTML has been validated using (https://validator.w3.org/nu/#textarea), the CSS using (https://jigsaw.w3.org/css-validator/#validate_by_input) and the JavaScript through (https://jshint.com/).

--During implementing the API, I noticed then when loading the API of the summary of the countries COVID numbers, the code was moving onto the next line before the AAPI was finished calling the data.
+-During implementing the API, I noticed then when loading the API of the summary of the countries COVID numbers, the code was moving onto the next line before the API was complete.
 This made it impossible to test the data coming in becasue the console.log was not showing any data.
 To fix this I created the function onDone().
 Therefore the onDone() funciton is called when the API is finished calling the data therefore i was able to see what the data looked like and use it for my website.

 -The console was showing errors for when the website loads related to the map and the line chart when the website initally loads.
 I changed around the calling of the functions to fix these errors